Xunnamius/black-flag-extensions/README.md

             check: function (currentZArgValue, fullArgv) {
               return (
                 currentZArgValue.length >= 2 ||
-                `"z" must be an array of two or more strings, only saw: ${
+                `"z" must be an array of two or more strings, only saw: ${currentZArgValue.length ??
+0}` );
-                  currentZArgValue.length ??
-0
-                }`
-              );
             }
           };